Amanda Berry (film executive)

-Amanda Sonia Berry (born 20 August 1961) is the chief executive officer of the Royal Foundation.
-She was CEO of the British Academy of Film and Television Arts (BAFTA) from December 2000 to October 2022.
+Amanda Sonia Berry (born 20 August 1961) is an English businesswoman.
+She was CEO of the British Academy of Film and Television Arts (BAFTA) from December 2000 to October 2022, as well as CEO of the Royal Foundation from June 2022 to February 2026.

 Early life

-Berry was born in Darlingon, County Durham, but raised in Richmond, North Yorkshire; Berry is the daughter of Tom (owner of a dry cleaning company in Richmond, North Yorkshire) and Anita Berry.
+Berry was born in Darlington, County Durham, but raised in Richmond, North Yorkshire; She is the daughter of Tom (owner of a dry cleaning company in Richmond, North Yorkshire) and Anita Berry.
 She is the eldest of three children.

 Berry read business studies and graphic design at Newcastle Polytechnic, and took a student job in the press office of Thames Television.

+Career

-In 1982 Berry left her studies to continue at Thames Television and then took a job at theatrical agency Duncan Heath Associates Ltd (which later became part of the International Creative Management (ICM) Group).
-Clients included Christopher Lee, Ian McShane, Paul McCartney and David Bowie.
-She left in 1988 as a director with the company.
+In 1982, Berry left her studies to continue at Thames Television and then took a job at theatrical agency Duncan Heath Associates Ltd (which later became part of the International Creative Management (ICM) Group).
+Her clients included Christopher Lee, Ian McShane, Paul McCartney and David Bowie.
+She left the company as a director in 1988.

 In 1989, Berry worked at London Weekend Television (LWT) as a researcher for light entertainment.
-From 1990, Berry worked extensively as a producer and development executive for Scottish Television Enterprises, both in Glasgow and in London, where her credits included three BAFTA awards ceremonies.
+From 1990, she worked extensively as a producer and development executive for Scottish Television Enterprises, both in Glasgow and in London, where her credits included three BAFTA awards ceremonies.